Welcomhotel by ITC Hotels, Cathedral Road, Chennai

 The Welcomhotel by ITC Hotels, Cathedral Road, Chennai is a five-star hotel located in Chennai, India.
 Opened in 1975, it was one of the first five-star hotels in the city, known as Madras at the time.
-The hotel closed on 1 March 2023 for major renovations.

 History

 The site

 The hotel is built on the site of a historic guest house named Tilak Bhavan owned by Kasturi Ranga Iyengar.
 During Mahatma Gandhi's visit to Madras in 1919, the house was occupied by C. Rajagopalachari, and Gandhi chose to stay in this house from where he learnt about the infamous Rowlatt Bill.
 It was from here that Gandhi announced the launching of Satyagraha in protest against the draconian Act that the British Government proposed to implement.
 This incident, which virtually started Gandhi's freedom struggle, is commemorated in a squat pillar of the house, which is still in situ in front of the hotel.

 The hotel

 The Chola Hotel opened on 18 October 1975, marking the entry of ITC Limited into the hotel business.
 In 1978, Sheraton Hotels signed a marketing agreement with ITC to represent the properties of their WelcomHotels division, located across India.
 The hotel was rebranded the Chola Sheraton in 1980 and then the Welcomgroup Chola Sheraton in 1991.

 On 15 October 2011, the hotel was re-branded the My Fortune, Chennai, the first hotel in the Fortune Park Hotels line, a wholly owned subsidiary of ITC Ltd. The hotel was again rebranded as WelcomHotel Chennai on 15 October 2017, and later as Welcomhotel by ITC Hotels, Cathedral Road, Chennai.